Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 _What about styling and the Flash of Unstyled Content?_

-Let's assume the user has JavaScript but is on a slow connection.
+Let's assume the user has JavaScript but is on a slow connection and we're loading the component asynchronously.
 By adding styles to the component we have introduced a FOUC before it is loaded, how do we plan for this?
 How will the component actually render before it's initialised?

 One approach would be to serve a very small subset of styles upfront to ensure that all the raw DOM looks "ok" before being enhanced.
 This wouldn't prevent a FOUC and reflow but it would make it slightly nicer.